 GRADUATE STUDENT RESEARCH PAPER AWARD

 Established in 2008, the Graduate Student Research Paper Award recognizes outstanding research into Polish-American history and culture by a young scholar in the humanities or social sciences.
-The winner receives a travel grant to present the paper at the PAHA Annual Meeting and is encouraged to submit the work for consideration by the Polish American Studies (the publication is not guaranteed and the decision is made by the PAS Editor).
+The winner received a travel grant to present the paper at the PAHA Annual Meeting and was encouraged to submit the work for consideration by the Polish American Studies.

 2016 - Joanna Kulpinska from the Jagiellonian University in Krakow, Poland for her paper "Multigenerational Migration Chains of Families from Babica: An Attempt at Typology."